EMDR Treatment for Anxiety: What Is It and Why Does It Work?

-Using EMDR for anxiety is becoming more common as more clinicians and patients come to understand the benefits of this unique treatment.
+Using EMDR treatment for anxiety is becoming more common as more clinicians and patients come to understand the benefits of this unique treatment.
 By understanding how EMDR works and the theories behind its efficacy, you can determine whether EMDR seems right for you.
 While outpatient treatment can be effective for some, people struggling with severe anxiety may be better served by incorporating EMDR within a broader spectrum of care.

 Eye movement desensitization and reprocessing (EMDR) was developed, like so many things, by accident.
 The year was 1987 and Francine Shapiro, a psychologist in California, was hiking in the forest, plagued by intrusive and disturbing thoughts.
 “Yet she discovered that her anxiety lifted after moving her eyes back and forth while observing her surroundings,” write Hal Arkowitz and Scott Lilienfeld in Scientific American.
 Curious about her discovery, she began testing her method on her own clients who struggled with anxiety and quickly found that they too experienced a dissipation of anxious thoughts by moving their eyes in certain patterns.
 And, thus, “EMDR was born.”

-Soon, researchers across the country began studying the potential of this new therapeutic form and therapists quickly began using EMDR for anxiety treatment in their own practices.
+Soon, researchers across the country began studying the potential of this new therapeutic form and therapists quickly began using EMDR treatment for anxiety treatment in their own practices.
 Today there are over 20,000 mental health practitioners trained in EMDR and the therapy has since been applied for the treatment of a broad range of mental health disorders, including depression, eating disorders, and even schizophrenia.
 But even as its use has expanded, EMDR is still primarily employed to alleviate symptoms of anxiety disorders such as generalized anxiety disorder, panic disorder, and post-traumatic stress disorder, offering new hope for people struggling with overwhelming fears.

 40 Million Adults Struggle with Anxiety